sy22478/Restaurant-Turnover-Prediction/README.md

 Project Structure

-(Details about the specific files and their organization within the repository would be listed here if this were a real project.
-For example:)

 data/: Contains the training and testing datasets.

 notebooks/: Includes Jupyter notebooks for data exploration, feature engineering, model training, and ensemble creation.